mrrogercampbell/intro-to-react-lesson-plan/README.md

     - Talk about an instance within an application where they might need to pass `state` to another component
     - When might they need to only use `props` within a component

-Once 10 mins have lapsed, call on one group for each prompt and have them explain what they discussed.
+Once 10 mins have elapsed, call on one group for each prompt, and have them explain what they discussed.

 ## Check for Understanding
 This section is meant to provide multiple assessments that instructors can utilize to test and quantify student understanding of the lesson.

 Assessment Questions:
 - Is React a `library` or a `framework`
+- What are the two main types of components you can declare in react?
+- When should you use a `function` component over a `class` component?
+- How do you pass the `state` of one component to another?
 - Have each student in their own words define the following vocabulary words:
     - `Framework`
     - `library`